A student sitting outside at a table and smiling at the camera.

 • Philosophy, Politics & Economics

-PPEL can be pursued as a pre-law major
+PPEL can be pursued as a pre-law major.

-BGSU Arts and Sciences white
+BGSU College of Arts and Sciences

 The Philosophy, Politics, Economics and Law (PPEL) program is part of the BGSU College of Arts and Sciences.